 void billAuction(String user, long auctionID, double price): This method is called by the auction server as soon as an auction has ended.
-The billing server stores the auction result (data do not have to be persisted, storing in memory is sufficient) (updated 27.01.2014) and later uses this information to calculate the bill for a user.
+The billing server stores the auction result (updated 27.01.2014) and later uses this information to calculate the bill for a user.
 Note: The auction server should use the same login mechanism as the management clients to talk to the billing server.
 You can add pre-defined user credentials (for instance "auctionClientUser = f23c5f9779a3804d586f4e73178e4ef0") to your properties file.

 Bill getBill(String user): This method calculates and returns the bill for a given user, based on the price steps stored within the billing server.
 Implement a class Bill which encapsulates all billing lines of a given user (also see sample output of management client further below).
 You need not implement any payment mechanism - the bill should simply show the total history of all auctions created by the user.